 Top Business Tools for Photographers

-I thought it would be helpful to share some of my top business tools that I use the most in my photography and editing business.
+I thought it would be helpful to share my top business tools for photographers that I use the most in my photography and editing business.
+I started out calling it my “top 10 business tools” but it ended up being a list of 13 because I just couldn’t stop myself.
 These are in no particular order, just things I definitely cannot run my business without and definitely make being a solopreneur a little easier!
 (Some of the links below may be affiliates.)

 In this crazy world we live in, it is so important to make sure we are protected!
 I use a few different contracts in my business to protect not only myself but my clients as well.
 I get all of my contracts from The Contract Shop owned by Christina Scalera, a lawyer who gets us creatives (plus she is also an equestrian)!
 Here are the contracts I use for my business: